SR-Madsen/LinuxForEmbeddedObjects1/README.md

-# LinuxForEmbeddedObjects1
+# Linux For Embedded Objects 1
-Repository used for storing projects from Vivado for the Linux For Embedded Objects 1 course on the 3rd semester of the Master in Electronics at the University of Southern Denmark.
+Repository used for storing programming files, like shell scripts and Micropython programs, for the Linux For Embedded Objects 1 course on the 3rd semester of the Master in Electronics at the University of Southern Denmark.